From the Omnibus:

 Every quarter the CRB must provide the following information in writing to the Realms community:

-- The total number of complaints submitted in the past quarter.
+- The total number of Complaints submitted in the past quarter (not including upgraded Infraction Reports).

 - The number of investigations started in the past quarter.